Skip to content Skip to sidebar Skip to footer

 “Cincinnati Zoo” by Joe D. Good, Wikimedia Commons (CC BY-SA 4.0)

-About: One of the oldest zoos in the United States, it’s home to over 1,800 animals and offers a variety of educational programs.
-The botanical garden adds a scenic touch, making it a delightful visit for nature and animal lovers.
+About: The second-oldest zoo in the country, it turned 150 in 2025 and is home to over 1,800 animals, with the botanical garden woven through the grounds.
 Plus a visit will get you the chance to see the world’s most famous (and adorable) hippo, Fiona.

 Location: 3400 Vine St, Cincinnati, OH 45220